facet-tech/api/README.md

 For deploying to the `test` environment, run `terraform apply` with current directory being `./deploy`.
 You will need to have preconfigured SSH keys to access GH repos.
 [Follow this guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to generate SSH keys and upload them to GH.

+## Local Website Debugging (mutation-observer script)

+Setup Tomcat server for locally debugging the https://github.com/facets-io/my-website-facets.io.
+Use Intellij's Artifact plugin and run it through the Tomcat debugger.
+Change the `hosts` file to map localhost with an example domain i.e.: `127.0.0.1 example-website.facet.run`.